-a.
-Method of payments - MMIS (select one): ---- ---

-Paymen MMIS. ts for some, but not all, waiver services are made through an appro (a) the waiver services that are not paid through an approved MMIS; (b for making such payments and the entity that processes payments; (c) ho audit tra il is maintained for all state and federal funds expended outside the MMIS; (d) the l pasis for the draw of federal funds and claiming of these expenditures or CMS-64 l·.
+ı.
+I Method of payments - MMIS (select one): √ Payments for all waiver services are made through an approved Medicaid Management Information System (MMIS).
+Payments for some, but not all, waiver services are made through an approved MMIS.
+Specify: (a) the waiver services that are not paid through an approved MMIS; (b) the process for making such payments and the entity that processes payments; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and eleming of these expenditures on the (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64.
 Payments for waiver services are not made through an approved MMIS.
-Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: Payments for waiver services are made by a managed care entity or entities.
+Specify: (a) the process by which payments are made and the entity that processes payments; (b) how and through which system(s) the payments are processed; (c) how an audit trail is maintained for all state and federal funds expended outside the MMIS; and, (d) the basis for the draw of federal funds and claiming of these expenditures on the CMS-64: 0 Payments for waiver services are made by a managed care entity or entities.
 The managed care entity is paid a monthly capitated payment per eligible enrollee through an approved MMIS.
-Describe how payments are made to the managed care entity or entities: b.
-1 Direct payment.
-In addition to providing that the Medicaid agency makes payments dire ctly to 1 providers of waiver services, payments for waiver services are made utilizing one or more of the i following arrangements (select at least one): V The Medicaid agency makes payments directly and does not use a fiscal agent (comprehensive or limited) or a managed care entity or entities.
-The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program. $\sqrt{}$ The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.

-Specify the limited fiscal agent, the waiver services for which the limited fiscal agent makes payment, the functions that the limited fiscal agent performs in paying waiver claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent:

-For participants enrolled in the Self-Directed Services Delivery Model (as described in Appendix E), Waiver program services are paid by the FMSFMCS provider and then the FMSFMCS submits the claim through MMIS.
-Providers are informed of the billing process during orientation and training.
+Direct payment .
+In addition to providing that the Medicaid agency makes payments providers of waiver services, payments for waiver services are made utilizing one or m following arrangements (select at least one): The Medicaid agency makes payments directly and does not use a fiscal age (comprehensive or limited) or a managed care entity or entities.
+The Medicaid agency pays providers through the same fiscal agent used for the rest of the Medicaid program.
+The Medicaid agency pays providers of some or all waiver services through the use of a limited fiscal agent.
+Specify the limited fiscal agent, the waiver services for which the limited fiscal age makes payment, the functions that the limited fiscal agent performs in paying waiv claims, and the methods by which the Medicaid agency oversees the operations of the limited fiscal agent: For participants enrolled in the Self-Directed Services Delivery Model (as described in Appendix E), Waiver program services are paid by the FMCS provider and the the FMCS submits the claim through MMIS.
+Providers are informed of the billing Three submits the claim through whites.
+Troviders are informed of the oning process during orientation and training. process during orientation and training. process during orientation and training.
+The DDA provides oversight of the FMCS providers.
+The utilization review

-The DDA provides oversight of the FMSFMCS providers.
-The utilization review contractor will by conducting an annual audits.
-The audit also monitors and assesses the performance of the FMSFMCS provider including ensuring the integrity of the financial transactions that they perform.